jonathanballs/template.ts/README.md

 ## All commands
 All of the run-scripts have a "watch mode" which reruns the command when files change.

-* `yarn run build`: Compiles the client and server
+* `yarn run build`: Compiles the frontend and backend
 * `yarn run build:watch`: in watch mode
 * `yarn run start`: Starts the server
 * `yarn run start:watch`: in watch mode